JohnGiorgi/Bioinformatics-Portfolio/README.md

 ## RNAseq_variability.R ##

-This script is designed to compute metrics of variabillity between replicate RNAseq transcriptome normalized gene count data.
+This script, written in **R** is designed to compute metrics of variabillity between replicate RNAseq transcriptome normalized gene count data.
 Currently, it will accept a csv file containing such data and determine the standard deviation and mean of the standard deviation over the mean of each replicates gene count.
 A final csv file will be created which contains a single standard deviation value and a single mean value for each replicate in the input file.

 ## gffFormater.py ##